 When does someone need to have joined the University to be eligible for furlough?

-To be eligible for furlough, someone must have been on the University PAYE on 30 October 2020.
+For furlough periods ending on or before 30 April 2021 to be eligible for furlough, someone must have been on the University PAYE on 30 October 2020.
 This means that they were on a Real Time Information (RTI) submission notifying payment for that employee to HMRC made on 23 October 2020 (or during the period 20 March to 23 October) and were not subsequently dismissed.

-New: Can academic staff be furloughed?
+Can academic staff be furloughed?

 Yes, on the same basis as other staff, if they meet the criteria.
 This includes furlough for caring responsibilities relating to COVID-19.

-New: Can we furlough an academic staff member who is on sabbatical if they have caring responsibilities related to COVID-19?
+Can we furlough an academic staff member who is on sabbatical if they have caring responsibilities related to COVID-19?

 Yes, where because of COVID-19 the staff member is unable to do as much University work (eg research or teaching preparation) during a paid sabbatical as was the case previously.
 Any hours for which they are furloughed must be hours that they would otherwise have been using to carry out University work.
 It is likely that most instances will be for caring reasons, and will be part-time furlough (if academic staff were furloughed full-time, they would not be able to do any work related to their research, even outside of normal working hours).